Veterans build for the future

 “We have a 370-bed shortage in Northern Nevada for veterans,” Simons said.

-She added many veterans are sent out of state to Sacramento and Fresno, Calif., and to Idaho.
+She added that many veterans are sent out of state to Sacramento and Fresno, Calif., and to Idaho.

 Mayor Ken Tedford Jr. thanked the veterans for their service and told of his father serving in World War II and how the Fallon community supports the local VFW post and Ladies Auxiliary.